Q: FIRST AND FOREMOST, IS THE 2021 GASGAS MC 450F BETTER THAN THE 2020 MC 450F?

 The GasGas shock reminds us of the 2019 Husqvarna shock, right down to GasGas’ 42 N/mm shock spring (the 2021 KTM and Husky run 45 N/mm springs).
 The shock feels very fluid.
 We didn’t vary far from the stock settings; however, if you are over 185 pounds or fast, you will probably want the 45 N/mm spring.

 One note of caution: If you roll your GasGas MC 450 straight from the showroom to the track, the forks and shock are going to feel horrid.
 They are set up at the WP factory with tight tolerances, which means they require a break-in period to allow the seals, bushings and shims to begin to flow.
-The MXA test riders hated the GasGas suspension for the first three hours, but then they came around to the point where we could reset the clickers and air pressure back to the stock positions.
+The MXA test riders hated the GasGas suspension for the first couple hours, but then they came around to the point where we could reset the clickers and air pressure back to the stock positions.

 Q: HOW DOES THE 2021 GASGAS MC 450F HANDLE?